MacKenzie Scott, billionaire philanthropist, files for divorce

 Scott filed a petition for divorce in the King County Superior Court in Washington state Monday, according to a copy of the filing.
 The breakup punctuates an eventful period for Scott, who in less than four years got divorced from her longtime husband, Amazon founder Jeff Bezos, gave away more than $12 billion to nonprofits and married an instructor at the prestigious school attended by her children.

 Court records show Jewett did not contest the divorce.
 The petition says any division of property is laid out in a separation contract, agreed to by the couple, which is not public.
-Both still live in King County, the filing says, which includes the city of Seattle.
+Both still live in King County, the filing says.

 Their marriage, which garnered significant public attention after Scott’s divorce from the world’s richest man, had also been a philanthropic partnership, with Jewett publicly promising to join her in donating their enormous fortune to good causes.